kubernetes/website/content/en/docs/reference/glossary/immutable-infrastructure.md

 By preventing or identifying unauthorized changes, immutable infrastructures make it easier to identify and mitigate security risks.
 Operating such a system becomes a lot more straightforward because administrators can make assumptions about it.
 After all, they know no one made mistakes or changes they forgot to communicate.
-Immutable infrastructure goes hand-in-hand with infrastructure as code where all automation needed to create infrastructure is stored in version control (e.g. Git).
+Immutable infrastructure goes hand-in-hand with infrastructure as code where all automation needed to create infrastructure is stored in version control (such as Git).
 This combination of immutability and version control means that there is a durable audit log of every authorized change to a system.